-Passarola is a research and cultural creation project in the fields of music, design, sound design, and new technologies.
-It is part of the programme Via Scarlatti | Culture and Innovation as the Soul of Europe, co-created by Terra and the Centre Européen de Musique.
+Passarola was a research and cultural creation project in the fields of music, design, sound design, and new technologies.

 It is based on a selection of Scarlatti’s sonatas and the invention of the Passarola, the world’s first flying machine, designed by Father Bartolomeu Lourenço—a story so vividly told in Baltasar and Blimunda (Memorial do Convento), the novel by Portuguese Nobel Prize winner José Saramago.